-Macronutrients are represented by carbohydrates, proteins and lipids (fats).
-Water can also be considered a macro-nutrient because we need it in a large quantity as well, although it is not a caloric nutrient.
+Macros are energetic nutrients representing the biggest portion of our daily calorie intake.
+Our body needs them in a larger quantity than micronutrients.
+They represent the carbohydrates, proteins, and lipids (fats).
+Water can also be considered a macronutrient because we need it in a large quantity as well, although it is not a caloric nutrient.

 |Macronutrients||Energy [Kcal./gram]||Main Function|

-|Lipids (fats)||9||Energetic, for growth and development etc.|
+|Lipids (fats)||9||Energy, for growth and development etc.|

-|Proteins||4||Growth and development, also energetic.|
+|Proteins||4||Growth and development, also energy|

 Proteins are less useful as energy.
 The body only converts them into energy when it doesn’t get the first two in a sustainable quantity (carbohydrates and lipids).
 Proteins are utilized mainly for maintaining or developing the tissues.

-- simple carbohydrates
+- Simple carbohydrates

-- complex carbohydrates
+- Complex carbohydrates